WebAssembly/spec/proposals/bulk-memory-operations/Overview.md

 - top-0: size of memory region in bytes

 A trap occurs if:
+* the source offset plus size is greater than the length of the source memory
-* any of the accessed bytes lies outside the source or target memory
+* the destination offset plus size is greater than the length of the target memory

 A trap resulting from an access outside the source or target region only occurs once the first byte that is outside the source or target